binarygit/belongstoavi/src/_posts/2024-10-26-welcome-to-bridgetown.md

 Don't worry I'll show you an easier way to create one at the end of the article.

-Time.now returns the system time and Time.current doesn't.
-Did I lose you there smarty pants?
+Time.now always returns the system time.
+Time.current returns the current application time.
-Well let the stupid trouser guy explain it to you.

 System time is the time kept by your physical computer.
 Let's say you open up the rails console in your home computer in Kathmandu and type in `Time.now`.
 You'll get the current time in Kathmandu.
 Now ssh to a server in America and type in `Time.now`, it'll give you the current time there.
-Both of these are `Time` objects
+Both of these are `Time` objects.

 Time.current returns a `ActiveSupport::TimeZone` object, and the time it's returns is TimeZone aware i.e it returns the current time specific to a timezone.
 Which timezone, you ask?

-Well the timezone that you've set your application to via `Time.zone=`.
+Well the timezone that you've set your application to via `Time.zone=` or `config.time_zone`

 ```ruby
 Time.zone